Jellyyyyyyy/shophp/README.md

 ### include

 - dbcon.inc.php<br>
   Contains php code to connect to database.
-To use, add `include_once include/dbcon.inc.php` at where connection is supposed to take place.
+To use, add `include_once "include/dbcon.inc.php"` at where connection is supposed to take place.
 Remember to close connection with `$conn->close()`
 - functions.inc.php<br>
   Contains all the functions that are needed across multiple files like `sendMail()`.
-Add more functions as more pages are created
+Add more functions as more pages are created.
+To use, add `require_once "include/functions.inc.php"` at the start of php portion
 - head.inc.php<br>
   Update this as the project goes, if CSS/JS files are required in all pages, add them here for easy access.
-In all pages, the head should contain `include_once include/head.inc.php`
+In all pages, the head should contain `include_once "include/head.inc.php"`
+- nav/footer.inc.php<br>
+  Code for navbar and footer.
+Add `include_once "include/nav.inc.php"` at the top of `<body>` in all pages that require nav bar.
+Same for footer